DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-11-01-accredited-bodies-research-round-3.md

     href: https://docs.google.com/presentation/d/1tt_QwL2cU7fpZ9pg4JywENfJGp66DBWtkfTqiBYsLEY/edit#slide=id.g75932c5169_0_62
 ---

-{% from "figure/macro.njk" import appFigure with context %}

 Round 3 is a continuation of the research started in [Accredited Bodies Research Round 1](/publish-teacher-training-courses/accredited-bodies-research-round-1) and [Round 2](/publish-teacher-training-courses/accredited-bodies-research-round-2).
 This round examines the role of accredited bodies and their relationships with their partner schools.

 ## Findings